- Portable Games

 He stood in front of the door.
 The questionable sound was considerably in the distance.

-When Norse calmly held the knob and opened the door, he went out to a table filled with dull moonlight.
+When Norse calmly held the knob and opened the door, he went out to a scene filled with dull moonlight.

-A strange rotted smell immediately assailed his nostrils.
+A strange rotting smell immediately assailed his nostrils.

-Was it the rotten smell of fish?
+Was it the smell of rotten fish?
 No, it was different.
 It was a more rank smell.
 Of course...
 Norse knew a smell like this.
 It was a battlefield.
 That indescribably unpleasant smell when heaps and heaps of tumbling bodies are exposed to wind and rain over a long time and rot.
-It was exactly like that.
+It was just like that.

 Norse ran after the owner of the sounds while muffling his footsteps.

-The rotted smell gradually became stronger.
+The rotting smell gradually became stronger.
 The foul cause seemed to be the owner of the sounds.

 When he passed several houses dotted along the way, there was another entrance to the forest.
 It was deeply overgrown toward the mountain in the island's center and the dense conifer trees denied humans from stepping in.